Why is it called packet loss?

-When data travels over the internet, this is usually done through small sections of data encapsulated as data called packets.
-These packets contain a set of information that are sent from the source address to the target device.
-Usually, such packets will reliably reach from the client to the destination, however, in the case of a packet being lost in transit between two devices, the packet can be lost and never reach its destination.
-This counts as a lost packet.
+Data usually travels over the internet in small sections of encapsulated data called packets.
+Packets contain information sent from the source address to the target device.
+Usually, such packets reliably reach their destination.
+However, when a packet gets lost in transit between two devices, it can never reach its destination.
+This is called a lost packet.

-When a series of packets are lost in transit, this is where the term Packet Loss comes from.
-It describes the percentage amount of lost packets between the target and destination.
+When a series of packets are lost in transit, it's called packet loss.
+Packet loss describes the percentage of packets lost between the sender and the destination.

-traceroute, you may have noticed a term being used called "packet loss."
-These tools will send a series of packets, usually over the ICMP protocol.
-The target device will then respond by echoing back the response.
+You might notice the term packet loss when using diagnostic tools like ping and traceroute.
+These diagnostic tools send a series of packets, usually over ICMP.
+The target device then responds by echoing back the response.
 We can measure the percentage of lost packets between the client and the destination by measuring the number of successfully communicated packets.

-Packet loss often occurs with a client-side networking issue; from being too far away from your wireless network to a faulty network cable -- even a solar flare passing through can interfere with the delivery of traffic.
+Packet loss often results from a client-side networking issue, such as being too far away from a wireless access point or using a faulty network cable.
+Even an untimely solar flare can interfere with the delivery of traffic.

-However, that is not to say that packet loss always occurs due to a client issue!
-As mentioned above, it only happens to most users as a result of their own network, however, packet loss can occur anywhere throughout a packet's journey to a particular destination.
-Packet loss can occur due to any one (or more) of the following:
+That's not to say that packet loss always occurs due to a client issue.
+As mentioned above, packet loss often happens to users as a result of their local network connection.
+But packet loss can occur anywhere throughout a packet's journey.

-Having listed some of the most common ways that packet loss can occur, it becomes clear that it is very easy for a packet to be lost (once in a while).
-If packet loss occurs often to a specific network, it may be an issue of congestion; however, if packet loss only occurs on traffic exiting your network, it will likely be an issue with your wiring, choice of cabling or local congestion.
+Now that you know some of the most common ways that packet loss can happen, it's pretty clear that it's easy for a packet to get lost once in a while.
+If packet loss happens very often on a specific network, it might be an issue of congestion.
+If packet loss only occurs on traffic exiting your network, it's probably an issue with your wiring, choice of cabling, or local congestion.